UFC 326: Holloway vs. Oliveira 2: Predictions & Analysis

 A few statistical edges stand out.
 Borralho throws significantly more leather — a 2.0 sig. strike per minute gap.
 Ridder is far more active with takedowns, averaging 2.1 more per 15 minutes.
 Borralho has tighter striking defense, making opponents miss more often.

 The Pick: Caio Borralho over Reinier de Ridder.
-The model gives Borralho a slight nod at 58% — this could easily go either way.
+The model gives Borralho a slight nod at 65% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Bantamweight